simewu/academic-pdf-similarity-score/README.md

 > >

 ## Additionally
-For researchers, consider using the contents from file_1.txt (the primary PDF) to further analyze the document.
+For researchers, consider using the contents from file_1.txt (the primary PDF) to further analyze your document.